dusty-nv/jetson-inference/docs/webrtc-dash.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/webrtc-dash-model-import.jpg" width="400">

-It's expected that your model already exists somewhere on the server, and you can fill out the input/output layer names with the same ones like used [here](pytorch-cat-dog.md#processing-images-with-tensorrt) for classification and [here](pytorch-ssd.md#processing-images-with-tensorrt) for detection.
+It's expected that your model already exists somewhere on the server, and you can fill out the input/output layer names with the same ones you would use with imagenet.py/detectnet.py (like used [here](pytorch-cat-dog.md#processing-images-with-tensorrt) for classification and [here](pytorch-ssd.md#processing-images-with-tensorrt) for detection)

 ### Creating Streams